mikenelson-io/fusion-client-devkit/README.md

 # For Windows:
 docker run -it --rm -v //c/Users/fred/api-client:/api-client <image_name> bash

-# For Apple Silicon arm64 (since there is not a arm64 image):
+# For Apple Silicon arm64:
-docker run --platform linux/amd64 -it --rm -v $HOME/api-client:/default-client <image_name> bash
+docker run -it --rm -v $HOME/api-client:/default-client <image_name> bash

 # To access the Fusion API Swagger web interface, you can specify a port (ex.
 8080) on the localhost: